Salaah01/django-action-triggers/docs/source/message_brokers.rst

   done by setting `ACTION_TRIGGER_SETTINGS.MAX_BROKER_TIMEOUT` in your settings.

+.. _message_brokers_configuration_guides:

 Broker Configuration Guides
 ===========================

-This guide should help you configure message brokers within **Django Action Triggers**.
-For more advanced configurations, refer to the specific guides for the supported message brokers.
+The following guides will help you configure specific message brokers within your Django project using **Django Action Triggers**:

 .. toctree::
    :maxdepth: 1